-Collections of more than 1.7 million volumes and 3,700 print subscriptions are housed in the John P. Raynor, S.J, Library and the adjoining Memorial Library; the Law Library is separately described below.
+Collections of more than 2 million volumes and more than 1500 print subscriptions are housed in the John P. Raynor, S.J, Library and the adjoining Memorial Library; the Law Library is separately described below.
 The libraries’ shared online catalog, MARQCAT, includes all book and periodical holdings, locations and circulation status.

 Raynor Memorial Libraries

 The Raynor Library, built in 2003, holds a commanding position at the physical and intellectual center of the campus.
 Raynor Library, seating 1,100, is designed around the needs of its users, preserving the university’s extensive traditional collections, while expanding its capacity for incorporating digital technology into access and delivery of information.
-The library offers over 300,000 books in digital format, and an ever-growing (over 41,000 titles) collection of full-text online newspapers, journals and magazines.
+The library offers nearly 2.5 million books in digital format, an ever-growing (over 50,000 titles) collection of full-text online newspapers, journals and magazines, as well as an expanding collection of unique digital materials produced by Marquette’s own scholarly community.
 The primary service point in Raynor is the two-level Learning Commons, with over 240 networked PCs and Macs, multimedia hardware and software and comfortable small group study spaces.

-The Information Desk is open 104 hours weekly and, in addition, offers research consultations by appointment, and phone, IM, email and 24/7 “chat” assistance through its AskUs! services.
-The Digital Media Studio offers equipment, software, and basic instruction for digital media projects.
+The Information Desk is open 100 hours weekly and, in addition, offers research consultations by appointment, and phone, IM, email and 24/7 “chat” assistance through its AskUs! services.
+The Digital Scholarship Lab features expert assistance, a digital media editing room, a visualization station, a digital toolbox, and specialized software on Mac and PC computers.
 Video cameras, iPads, laptops, sound recorders, digital cameras and tripods are available for checkout.

 Raynor’s first and second level and the bridge are open 24/7 when classes are in session, offering access to workstations and comfortable, safe late-night study space.
 Library hours during the summer, intercessions and holidays are posted and updated regularly on the library website.